Duties, Powers, and Responsibilities

 Lieutenant Governor Michels' experience in service to his community, state, and country, as well as his professional achievement make him an invaluable and versatile member of Governor Daugaard's team.

 The Lieutenant Governor serves as an advisor on the Governor's Executive Committee.
 In his advisor role, Lieutenant Governor Michels oversees the Department of the Military, the Department of Veterans' Affairs, and the Department of Tribal Relations.
-The Lieutenant Governor also leads a number of special projects, acts as liaison to South Dakota's Legislature, Investment Council, and Retirement System, and is currently serving as the Interim Secretary of Veterans Affairs.
+The Lieutenant Governor also leads a number of special projects, acts as liaison to South Dakota's Legislature, Investment Council, and Retirement System.

 Lieutenant Governor Michels also continues to perform the traditional duties of his office.
 The following constitutional duties and powers are granted to the lieutenant governor: